-- Scope: Executive Order 13556 "Controlled Unclassified Information" (CUI EO) establishes a program for managing all unclassified information in the Executive branch that requires safeguarding or dissemination controls, pursuant to and consistent with applicable law, regulations, and government-wide policies.
+- Scope: Executive Order 13556 "Controlled Unclassified Information" (the Order) establishes a program for managing all unclassified information in the Executive branch that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies.

 - Designation: Information can only be considered CUI pursuant to and consistent with law, regulation, or government-wide policy.

-- Agency responsibility: Each department and agency will identify a mechanism, i.e., office or individual(s), responsible for administering CUI policy.
-Agencies will also develop tailored CUI policies to meet agency-specific needs, as well as establish an internal oversight mechanism to promote consistent practices.
+- Agency responsibility: Each Executive branch department and agency will identify a mechanism, i.e., office or individual(s), responsible for administering CUI policy.
+Agencies will also develop tailored CUI policies to meet agency-specific needs, and establish an internal oversight mechanism to promote consistent practices.

-- Openness: The CUI registry and implementing directives will be available to the public.
-The EA will consult with interested stakeholders and the public before publishing the registry or directives.
+- Openness: The CUI Registry and implementing directives will be available to the public.

 - Training: Agencies are responsible for ensuring that their personnel are properly trained in practices related to CUI.

-- Appeals: If any department or agency desires to appeal an EA decision, it will be appealed to the President through the Director of the Office of Management and Budget.
+- Appeals: If an agency and the EA cannot reach agreement on an issue related to implementation of the Order, that issue may be appealed to the President through the Director of the Office of Management and Budget.

 - FOIA: The mere fact that information is designated as CUI shall not have a bearing on Freedom of Information Act (FOIA) requests or determinations.
 The CUI program makes no changes to the FOIA process.